IE-482-582/final-project-Veerendra-Grandhi/README.md

 	- Are the instructions for running the code complete?
 	- Were you able to answer technical questions about your project?
 	- How well were you able to demonstrate the actual implementation?
 Note: You have until Friday, Dec.
 13 to finalize the project.
-- Final Documentation and Code (30%)
-	- Did you address issues from the presentation feedback?
-	- How did you do on the "measures of success"?
-- Can the Instructor Run your Code?
-(20%)
-	- Can the instructor successfully install the prereqs?
-	- Can the instructor successfully run the code?
-(I highly recommend that you find someone to test this for you)
-	- Does the code do what it's supposed to?